Franchising

 If you are taking a franchise we can review your franchise agreement (typically 40-60 pages long) and produce for you a comprehensive, written report on a competitive, fixed fee basis.
 Our report will advise on the key aspects of the franchise agreement and appraise you of any particularly onerous or unusual provisions.

 The majority of franchise agreements are non-negotiable, however we see our role as ensuring you fully understand the financial and personal obligations you are signing up to.
 If any negotiations with the franchisor are required we can assist with these on your behalf for an additional charge.
-We have experience advising prospective franchisees in a wide variety of business sectors and are on the panel of recommended lawyers for Toni & Guy franchisees.
+We have experience advising prospective franchisees in a wide variety of business sectors.

 Download our Franchising Brochure.